 Why not come along and see if this is for you?
 Bring a friend or come alone, we promise a warm and friendly welcome.

-August 17th – Strawberry Tea and Poetry.
-Bring along a favourite poem or reading (or two).
+June 21st - Cream Tea and Poetry.
+Bring a favourite poem to read out.

-December 21st - Charis and Carols.
-A celebration of Christmas in music and readings.
+December 20th - A celebration of Christmas in music, readings and quizzes.

 We would love to welcome you.
 We can usually arrange transport for those who have difficulty in travelling.
 If you require any further information, please contact the Church Office on 01246 566205.